Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

-Yes, we successfully trained my model in the cloud using Vertex AI.
+We successfully trained my model in the cloud using Vertex AI.
 The training was configured through a config.yaml file,which defined the compute resources, container image, and training parameters.
 The training script was packaged into a Docker image and stored in the Artifact Registry, and the dataset was accessed directly from Cloud Storage, which was mounted in the training environment.
 The job was triggered using the ‘gcloud ai custom-jobs create’ command, referencing the config.yaml.
 This setup included parameters like the maximum number of epochs and environment variables, such as the WANDB_API_KEY for logging metrics to Weights & Biases.
 Vertex AI handled provisioning the VMs, running the container, and monitoring the job, ensuring a streamlined and efficient workflow.
 Overall, the training process was efficient and well-suited for cloud-based machine learning workflows.

 ## Deployment